WaylayOvercast/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React JS is a very flexible javascript library that automates the composing of complex- UI's from isolated pieces of code called "componets", it is a very powerful tool for web development as it aslo combines html, css and javascript together allowing you to manipulate your page in almost any way.

 1. Describe component state.
+    componet state is a value that has been stored within a named variable and can be used as a trigger or signal for any part of your program.

 1. Describe props.
+  properties are simular to an argument being passed to a function but in our case it has been values passed into a function for the purpose of rendering elements, props are essentially variables passed by jsx to functions.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+  a side effect is basically anything affecting something outside of its function scope.

+  you can sync effects by using and importing the "useEffect" method from the react library useEffect will block of a section of code and only run it on mount or change of state, it can also loop functions nearly forever so be careful ;)